ga-wdi-lessons/express-intro/readme.md

 </html>
 ```

-Note the "triple-stash".
-This is necessary if what will be rendered in the the braces will include HTML which should not be escaped.
+Notice the `{{{body}}}` syntax.
+This is because Handlebars by default escapes HTML and you need the additional set of brackets to indicate that you want to render the tags in the body as HTML.

 This is also a great time to note how we serve static assets.
 Notice we linked a stylesheet in our layout file.
 In our `index.js`, let's also add...

  `app.use(express.static(__dirname + '/public'))`

-This allows us to utilize files in that folder in the layout. <!-- AM: What else? -->
+This allows us to utilize files in that folder in the layout.

-Notice the `{{{body}}}` syntax.
-This is because Handlebars by default escapes HTML and you need the additional set of brackets to indicate that you want to render the tags in the body as HTML.

 Finally we should update our index view to reflect the same strings we had before.
 In `views/index.hbs`...